CatalysePro/OC_P10/README.md

 As a consequence, by uncommenting the additionnal code lines in the 3 corresponding test files, after running the test command:
-                                on the existing 16 test suites 3 will fail, corresponding to a total of 5 failed additionnal unitary tests on a new total of 54.
+                                * on the existing 16 test suites 3 will fail,
+                                * corresponding to a total of 5 failed additionnal unitary tests on a new total of 54.

+The end2end Tests plan document will describe the initial tests of which the detected errors have been fixed and it will describe the new tests.